lazyniv/merge_sort/README.md

 ## Overview

-Merge sort utility for merging several files.
+The Merge sort utility for merging several files.

-Data in files can have string(-s) or integer(-i) type.
+Data in files can be of the two types -- integer or string.
 Each item in the file must begin on a new line.
-Utility provides ascending(-a) and descending(-d) sorted files.
+The utility supports files sorted in ascending and descending order.

-The program parameters are set at start through command line arguments, in order:
+The program parameters are set at the start through command line arguments, in order:

 1) Sort mode (-a or -d). if nothing is specified, then the default sort mode is ascending.
 2) Data type (-i or -s)
 3) Name of output file
-4) The remaining parameters are the names of the input files.
+4) The remaining parameters are the names of the input files

 ## Requirements